 foster interdisciplinary collaboration, public engagement, and innovation in research and teaching.
-The Humanities Grants Program supports dozens of lectures, readings, symposia, and conferences each year.
+Each year, the Humanities Grants Program supports dozens of lectures, readings, symposia, and conferences.
 Grants are not

 and April 1, 2022